Family caregiver amount (FCA)

 Watch the video: Family caregiver tax credit

-For 2014 and subsequent years, if you have a dependant with an impairment in physical or mental functions, you may be eligible to claim an additional amount of $2,058 for one or more of the following amounts (Schedule 1, Federal Tax):
+If you have a dependant with an impairment in physical or mental functions, you may be eligible to claim an amount on line 367 or an additional $2,093 for one or more of the following amounts (Schedule 1, Federal Tax):

 - spouse or common-law partner amount (line 303);